-This year's World Cup will continue the format instituted three years ago.
+This year's World Cup will continue the format instituted five years ago, but this time adding some older gens: ADV OU, DPP OU and BW OU.
 This format best combines the individual and team aspect of the World Cup.

 There will be 16 teams with 8 players per team and a maximum of 4 subs.

 In this round, players will be placed into groups of 4, where they will battle all three of their opponents.
 Divisions will be assigned randomly and each team will play each other team at least once and no more than twice.